abstractmachine/head-media-design-oculus/06_humanoid/readme.md

 These `bones` are the actual positions of a real human moving in physical space, recorded by a motion capture system over time, frame by frame, and now playing back in Mixamo.
 This recording from a motion capture system is nothing else than a record of the `x`/`y`/`z` positions and rotations of these bones over time.
 These animations do not even need to record any physical attributes other than these `x`/`y`/`z` positions and rotations.
 The final 3D animation will require injecting these invisible bones into a character's 3D `mesh` and allowing these bones to move the vertices of the model as if it were pliable skin on a human body.

 ### Download
-Once we have applied an (highlight:red text:`animation`) to our (highlight:orange text:`character`) we are now ready to (highlight:yellow text:`download`) both and import them as a single entity into Unity.
+Once we have applied an (highlight:red text:`animation`) to our (highlight:orange text:`character`) we are now ready to (yellow: download) both and import them as a single entity into Unity.
 In the download settings window, you will need to select (highlight:fuchsia text:`FBX for Unity`) as your format.
 You can leave the other settings alone (`with skin`, `30 frames per second`, `no keyframe reduction`), and then (highlight:brown text:`download`) the file.

 (image:mixamo-download-settings.png)